Skip to Content

 build function (required)

-The build function is an asynchronous function that takes an object with entry (index.ts file), outDir, and prebundleDir, resolved as absolute paths.
+The build function is an asynchronous function that receives an object with entry (the index.ts file), outDir, and prebundleDir, all resolved as absolute paths.

 prebundleOutDir or --prebundle-out flag

-The prebundleOutDir is the directory where the TypeScript client will be generated before bundling.
+The prebundleOutDir is the directory in which the TypeScript client will be generated before bundling.
 It defaults to tmp_prebundle.

 keepPrebundleDir or --keep-prebundle-dir flag

 If set to true, the prebundleOutDir will not be deleted after bundling.
 This can be useful for debugging or other purposes.
-Defaults to false.
+The default is false.

 outputConfig